zRosies/bank-app/readme.md

 # Overview

-The project will be an API that emulates bank transactions using HTTP requests.
-The program will allow the users to manage their accounts, see their balance, send money, and see the history of transactions.
+The project is an API that emulates bank transactions using HTTP requests.
+The program allows users to manage their accounts, see their balance, send money, and see the history of transactions.

 [Software Demo Video](http://youtube.link.goes.here)